kriogenia/shotdown/README.md

 * **Sawed-off**, shotgun, uncommon.
 Four clips with two bullets of five pellets each.
 29 damage per pellet.
 * **The Trabuco**, blunderbuss, rare.
 Eight shots of eight pellets each.
 44 damage per pellet.

+# Custom game

+Through the Custom screen you can enable or disable three options to play the showdowns:

+* **1-Hit**, players have 1HP, any impact kills them.
+* **All Random**, all the weapon spawners will be random.
+* **Matches**, allows you to choose the number of matches to play between 3, 5, or 7.

 # Resources

 Almost all the graphic and sound assets of the game are from third-party creative common sources.
 I modified some of it but the big work is not mine.